Answered By: eTeam Support Last Updated: Nov 17, 2023 Views: 3935

 Discover gives you a range of information about the results you find on the results page.
 Your results appear in the wide column in the center of the results page.
 Hover your cursor over the magnifying glass icon to the right of any result title, and detailed information will appear in a text bubble, often including an abstract.

 For more information, click on the result's title and you will be taken to the detail page for the result.
-This page includes additional information about the item, which you can use to evaluate it before using it for your research.
+This page includes additional information about the item, which you can use to further evaluate it.

 Use the tools in the right-hand column of any item detail page to print, email, save, or cite the result.

 How Do I Access the Full Text of My Results?